 Immerse yourselves in an elephant lover’s paradise on your family holiday.
-Spend a week or more working closely with rescued Asian elephants in a sanctuary on the Malay Peninsula in Thailand.
+Spend a week or more working closely with rescued Asian elephants in a Thailand elephant reserve on the Malay Peninsula.
 Rescued from street begging and tourist entertainments, these elephants need your help to rehabilitate and recover.

-You and your family can become important members of a team working to protect and care for rescued Asian elephants in Thailand.
-Currently home to 21 elephants, this place provides a beautiful haven where elephants can recover from their previous lives begging in the streets of Bangkok and performing for tourists.
+You and your family can become important members of a team working to protect and care for rescued Asian elephants.
+Currently home to 21 elephants, this Thailand elephant sanctuary provides a beautiful haven where its inhabitants can recover from their previous lives begging in the streets of Bangkok and performing for tourists.
 Their new home provides them with 20 hectares of greenery, where they are cared for by volunteers and dedicated animal welfare experts.

 The elephant sanctuary is part of a larger wildlife sanctuary located on the Malay Peninsula, about 3 hours south of Bangkok.
 The location is fantastic as not only are you close the sprawling Kaeng Krachang National Park, you are also only 30 minutes from the beach towns of Hua Hin and Cha Am.
 There is a small village near the sanctuary with a weekly night market.
 There is plenty to keep you all busy when you want to be!